 still found around the Old World.

-Aug 17th is "National Black Cat Awareness Day".
+August 17th is "National Black Cat Appreciation Day".

 My 4-footed best friend.

 The Naming of Cats is a difficult matter,

 It isn't just one of your holiday games;

 You may think at first I'm as mad as a hatter

 When I tell you a cat must have THREE DIFFERENT NAMES.

 First of all, there's the name that the family use daily,

 Such as Victor or Jonathan, George or Bill Bailey,

 There are fancier names if you think they sound sweeter;